-3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations).
+Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations).

 Through direct operations, as well as publicly procured contracts with private non-profit agencies in the County, the Department of Social Services currently uses ESG funds to provide emergency shelter, street outreach, HMIS, and homeless prevention and rapid re-housing services.
-Services are provided through the Continuum of Care provider network and all financial assistance funds are issued by the Department of Social Services on behalf of the Continuum of Care.
+Services are provided through the HSP provider network and all financial assistance funds are issued by the Department of Social Services.
 Funding priorities for services are determined using several factors: (1) priority areas identified in the County Continuum of Care's strategic plan, (2) alignment with HEARTH and ESG regulations, (3) level of need documented in HMIS, and (4) funds currently available for similarly situated activities.

-- 4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.

-The County meets the homeless participation requirement.
-Several members of the - Continuum of Care are individuals who were homeless or formerly homeless. - 5.
+- 4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG. - The County meets the homeless participation requirement.
+Several members of the HSP are individuals who were homeless or formerly homeless. - 5.
 Describe performance standards for evaluating ESG.